 With these practices, countries comply with the directives.
 In the rest of our article, you can find out what these applications mean in the gaming and gambling industry.
 Most gambling regulators are tasked with monitoring and auditing AML compliance.

 Customer Due Diligence for Gaming and Gambling

-In the gaming and gambling industry, Customer Due Diligence application is used to collect information about customers and to scan and evaluate this information.
+In the gaming and gambling industry, the Customer Due Diligence application is used to collect information about customers and to scan and evaluate this information.
 After this evaluation, the customer's existing risks are determined, and an action step is taken accordingly.
 Customer risks can be reduced with CDD.
 When making a Customer Due Diligence (CDD), information such as the full name, nationality, marital status, age, and contact information of the customer is collected.
 Then ID is scanned so that the risks are scanned.
 CDD is a Know Your Customer (KYC) procedure.

 Sanction Scanner Solutions For Gaming and Gambling

 Industries In the online gaming and gambling industry, the customer can open an account on the gaming and gambling platforms in seconds.
 Organizations have to comply with AML requirements while performing a quick customer account opening process to ensure customer satisfaction.
 With its powerful API support, Sanction Scanner automatically performs all AML control processes of organizations from customer account opening to customer money transfer transactions within seconds.
 Sanctions Scanner has a global database of sanctions, PEP, blocked persons, and searched lists.
 The database of the Sanction Scanner is updated instantly.
 Organizations can check their customers 24/7 in this database.